highcharts/node-export-server/README.md

 - `--host`: The hostname of the server.
 Additionally, it starts a server listening on the provided hostname (defaults to `0.0.0.0`).
 - `--port`: The port to be used for the server when enabled (defaults to `7801`).
 - `--maxUploadSize`: The maximum size, in MB, of files uploaded through the server (defaults to `3`).
+- `--keepAliveTimeout`: The duration, in milliseconds, an idle keep-alive connection is held open.
+Keep this above the idle timeout of any proxy in front of the server (defaults to `65000`).
 - `--serverBenchmarking`: Indicates whether to display the duration, in milliseconds, of specific actions that occur on the server while serving a request (defaults to `false`).
 - `--proxyHost`: The host of the proxy server to use, if it exists (defaults to `false`).
 - `--proxyPort`: The port of the proxy server to use, if it exists (defaults to `false`).